UoB-HPC/hpc-course-getting-started/6_MPI.md

 MPI
 ===

-This section will deal with running MPI jobs on BlueCrystal Phase 3.
+This section will deal with running MPI jobs on BlueCrystal.
 It will cover the `mpirun` launcher used to execute parallel jobs and how this interacts with the [queueing system](3_Queueing_Systems.md).
 It is **not** an MPI programming tutorial, and it requires you to already be familiar with MPI terminology, e.g. what is a _rank_ and how it relates to threads, processes, and compute nodes.